QubesOS/qubes-posts/2021-07-27-minisummit-agenda.md

 working on for his master's dissertation.
 In this talk he'll introduce the idea and give an update on the current progress and challenges.

-### Wyng-backups - revertible local and remote known safe QubesOS states (including dom0)
+### "Wyng-backups - revertible local and remote known safe QubesOS states (including dom0)" by Thierry Laurion

 [Wyng-backups](https://github.com/tasket/wyng-backup) is an incremental backup/restore tool for LVMs.
 For QubesOS, this means even dom0 can be reverted